UPDATE: Visa agreed to buy Plaid in January 2019 for $5.3 billion, 2x it’s late-2018 valuation. This renews Plaid data privacy credibility.

 To approve you for a mortgage, all lenders must verify bank accounts, balances, and transactions from all banks you work with.

 So if you’re getting a mortgage from Bank A but have other checking, savings, and investment accounts with Bank B, Bank C, and Bank D, then Bank A will require you to verify those other accounts with them.
 If Bank A’s loan application uses Plaid (directly or via another vendor like Blend), their loan application will simply prompt you to direct-connect Banks B, C and D and the data is piped over with your consent.
 Bank A only sees the other banks’ data needed to make a loan approval decision, and has zero control of your accounts at those other banks.

 And there is typically a time limit around 60 days where this access is given.

-This would give your lender an ongoing lens on your financial situation, and they could then make you extremely relevant offers based on what’s going on in your life at any given time.
+However if lenders could connect longer than 60 days, they’d get an ongoing lens on your financial situation.
+This would let them make you extremely relevant offers based on what’s going on in your life at any given time.

 Therefore I think we can also expect Plaid and others to, with your consent, help lenders analyze your data so that the lender you’ve chosen and authorized to keep your data can make you these extremely relevant offers instead of sending you evergreen marketing spam with recipes and home cleaning tips.

-More to come on this financial data topic to help you understand the line between your privacy and relevant financial recommendations.
+More to come on this financial data topic to help you understand the line between your consumer data privacy and relevant financial recommendations.